 • Blackmail – often sexual in nature

-• Harrassment – including against high profile individuals and families
+• Harassment – including against high profile individuals and families

 I am often asked to assess people with a range of mental health problems including: